gituser6hij/telegram-bot-check-node-quill/README.md

    ```
    tmux new -s frame
    ```
-   1. Launch your QUILL NODE:
+   1. Launch your QUILL NODE from /ceremonyclient/node/:
    ```
    ./poor_mans_cd.sh
    ```